tiagofreire-pt/rpi_adafruit_stratum1_chrony/README.md

 - [X] µs timekeeping across multiple networks (std dev < 100 µs)
 - [X] stable operation with low frequency value (usually < 10 ppm)
 - [X] serve time to more than 160 clients (capable of many more)
-- [ ] correct the timekeeping skew n from ambient temperature flutuation
+- [ ] correct the timekeeping skew from ambient temperature flutuation
 - [ ] replace the fake RPI RTC with a DS3231 high precision one.

 ![Chrony Source Statistics after 1 week of uptime](./img/chrony_sourcestats_apr_2022.JPG)